Design a real-time analytic

 In a production environment, you can edit the feature layer output and choose Keep existing features and schema so existing data is retained if the analytic restarts.

-- For Folder, choose a folder to save the feature layer in.
+6. For Folder, choose the folder to save the feature layer.

 The new feature layer output, Ships_Inside_USCG_Districts, is added to the analytic editor.

-- Connect the Join Features tool to the new Ships_Inside_USCG_Districts feature layer output.
+2. Connect the Join Features tool node to the new Ships_Inside_USCG_Districts feature layer output node.

 Configure a stream layer output

-With the new feature layer output added and the real-time analytic saved, next add a second output to send the features to a stream layer that you will visualize in a web map.
+With the new feature layer output added and the real-time analytic saved, add a second output to send the features to a stream layer that you can visualize in a web map.

-- From the Add Node menu on the left, click the Outputs folder, choose Stream Layer, and configure the output as follows:
+1. From the Add Node menu, click Outputs, choose Stream Layer, and configure the output as follows:

-- On the Stream Layer Configuration step, click Next to accept the defaults parameters.
+1. On the Stream Layer Configuration step, click Next to accept the default parameters.

 The Also publish a feature layer which keeps the latest observation for each Track ID and Select a related feature layer to provide geometry when stream layer is drawn in a map parameters are not required.
 When you publish a feature layer, you can publish a separate feature layer that contains only the latest observations.
 This is useful when you want to symbolize the active position of an asset, in this case a ship, differently in a web map.
 You can choose a related feature layer that can be used to enrich the output stream layer with additional fields.